Mr Bloom's Nursery

-Mr Bloom's Nursery is an educational children's television program on BBC's brand CBeebies.
-Mr Bloom, played by Ben Faulks, is a gardener who helps children to get involved and inspired by nature.
+Mr Bloom's Nursery is an educational children's television programme produced by the BBC.
+It aired on CBeebies in the UK from 7 February 2011 to 1 March 2013.
+Mr Bloom, created and performed by Ben Faulks, is a gardener who helps children to get involved and inspired by nature.
 Each episode sees a small group of children (whom he calls "tiddlers") visiting his allotment, feeding his "Compostarium" compost bin and interacting with puppet vegetables.
+The show has a similar concept to Mister Rogers’ Neighborhood.